toshi0383/Picture-in-Picture-sample/README.md

 both runs only on iOS9 and later.

-Note: You have to run this app on *iPad Air* Simulator or device.(on device, killing app process causes OS crash..)
+Note: You have to run this app on *iPad Air* Simulator or device, or *iPad mini 2/3*.
+    on device, killing app process causes OS crash..